 PACE includes medical and dental care, adult day care, health and personal care at home, prescription drugs, social services, rehabilitation, meals, nutritional counseling, and hospital and long-term care when needed.
 The PACE service package must include all Medicare and Medicaid covered services, and other services determined by the interdisciplinary team to be necessary for the care of the PACE participant.
 PACE may require a monthly fee.

 The following is needed to qualify for PACE:

-PACE is available only in certain areas of the country (see PACE plan search for a list of participating states and available plans).
+PACE is available only in certain areas of the US (see PACE plan search for a list of participating states and available plans).
 It combines funds from Medicare and Medicaid.